mattDevigili/dms-smm695/week-1/hw_1.md

-# Week One -- homework
+# Week 1 -- Homework

 _This homework is not mandatory, and not marked.
 You can use it to test your understanding of the lecture_.